One of Us Is Lying: Reception

 Reception of One of Us Is Lying has been mostly positive, receiving multiple awards and nominations, primarily within the Young Adult category.
 Reviewer Mary Cosola of Common Sense Media comments that the plot "raises lots of ethical questions" and "provides good discussion topics", receiving an overall rating of four-stars, with an age rating of 14+.
 Nivea Serrao of Entertainment Weekly praises the author for the nuanced characters and their development, and for challenging the initial stereotypes, but notes that the slow reveal of the secrets leaves the reader with less time to engage with the ending's more fully developed characters.
+USA Today said "This is no ordinary whodunit, and the author finds a way to make the resolution both surprising and relevant."
 Kirkus Reviews acknowledges the "insights into common adolescent struggles" and "opportunities for self-reflection" for young readers, also rating the book for readers between 14 and 18, however criticizes that author's use of language and the plot, which they suggest "border on cliché".
 It also mentions how, although Bronwyn, Maeve, and their father's side of the family are Colombian, the cast is predominantly white.

 One of Us Is Lying has been described on several occasions as a cross between The Breakfast Club and Pretty Little Liars.